umbraco/UmbracoDocs/Reference/Security/index-vpre-7.5.0.md

 		<action type="Redirect" url="https://{HTTP_HOST}/{R:1}" redirectType="Permanent" />
 	</rule>

-Note that the rule includes an ignore for `localhost`.
+Note that the rule includes an ignore for `locahost`.
 If you run your local environment on a different URL than `localhost` you can add additional ignore rules.
 Additionally, if you have a staging environment that doesn't run on HTTPS, you can add that to the ignore rules too.

 ## Backoffice users

 **Applies to version 7.3.1 and newer**

-Authentication for backoffice users in Umbraco uses [ASP.NET Identity](https://www.asp.net/identity) which is a very flexible and extensible framework for authentication.
+Authentication for backoffice users in Umbraco uses [ASP.Net Identity](https://www.asp.net/identity) which is a very flexible and extensible framework for authentication.

-Out of the box Umbraco ships with a custom ASP.NET Identity implementation which uses Umbraco's database data.
+Out of the box Umbraco ships with a custom ASP.Net Identity implementation which uses Umbraco's database data.
 Normally this is fine for most Umbraco developers but in some cases the authentication process needs to be customized.
-ASP.NET Identity can be easily extended by using custom OAuth providers which is helpful if you want your users to authenticate with a custom OAuth provider like Azure Active Directory, or even Google accounts.
-ASP.NET identity is also flexible enough for you to override/replace any part of the process of authentication.
+ASP.Net Identity can be easily extended by using custom OAuth providers which is helpful if you want your users to authenticate with a custom OAuth provider like Azure Active Directory, or even Google accounts.
+ASP.Net identity is also flexible enough for you to override/replace any part of the process of authentication.

 ### Custom OAuth providers